borgbackup/borg/docs/internals/frontends.rst

     :ref:`msgid <msgid>`
         Message ID, may be *none* or absent

+See Prompts_ for the types used by prompts.

 .. rubric:: Examples (reformatted, each object would be on exactly one line)

 :ref:`borg_extract` progress::